 Most clinical research that involves the testing of a new drug progresses in an orderly series of steps, called “phases.”
 This allows researchers to ask and answer questions in a way that results in reliable information about the drug and protects the patients.
-Most clinical trials are classified into one of three phases:
+Most paid clinical trials are classified into one of three phases:

 In addition, after a treatment has been approved and is being commercially marketed, the drug's maker may study it further in a phase IV trial.
 The purpose of phase IV trials is to evaluate the side effects, risks, and benefits of a drug over a longer period of time and in a larger number of people than in phase III clinical trials.
 Thousands of people are involved in a phase IV trial.

 No. If you qualify in one of our paid clinical studies and are chosen to participate, you will receive all study-related care, including investigational study drug, at no cost to you.
 All visits are conducted in our Austin office.

 Informed consent is one of many safeguards in place to ensure patient protection.
 The federal government regulates most clinical research.
 All researchers prepare plans of action for their studies, called a “protocol.”
 The protocol outlines how many people will take part in the study, what medical tests they will receive and how often, as well as the treatment plan.
 The same protocol is used by every doctor who takes part in the study.

 Before a study can proceed, its protocol must be reviewed and approved by the University of California, San Diego Institutional Review Board, which includes doctors, ethicists and members of the community.
 They ensure that the trial is safe and does not pose unethical risks to patients.